iBhokary-dev/iBhokary-dev/README.md

 ![](assets/header.png)

-<h1 align="center">Hi there, I'm Lucas S. França 🪿</h1>
+<h1 align="center">Hi there, I'm LSF 🪿</h1>

-⚜️ I'm Lucas, a Software Developer with a passion for problem-solving and a keen interest in web development.
+⚜️ A Software Developer with a passion for problem-solving and a keen interest in web development.
 I'm currently honing my skills in JavaScript, node, react, and devops tools as docker, ansible, basic of k8s and I'm always eager to learn more!

 🧰 In this repository, you'll find a collection of projects and exercises that I've worked on during my journey as a developer.
 Each project includes a brief description, the technologies used, and what I learned from the experience.